-When a proposed development or plan is likely to have a ‘significant effect’ on a Special Protection Area (SPA), Special Area of Conservation (SAC) or Ramsar site (known collectively as European or European Marine sites), the relevant Competent (consenting) Authority is legally required to undertake a Habitats Regulations Assessment before it can determine the application.
+When a proposed development or plan is likely to have a ‘significant effect’ on a Special Protection Area (SPA), Special Area of Conservation (SAC) or Ramsar site, the relevant Competent (consenting) Authority is legally required to undertake a Habitats Regulations Assessment before it can determine the application.

 HRA Screening/Shadow HRA Report

 The process of HRA involves an initial ‘Screening’ stage, which considers the potential effects of the development on the European Site and filters out proposals that do not need further consideration.